 With GoDaddy – what you see is what you get.
 It creates clean URLs and renderable HTML.
 It is not suitable for a long-term project where you will want to upgrade and add features.

-In Field of Dreams, Kevin Costner’s character famously says “if you build it, they will come.”
+In the movie Field of Dreams, Kevin Costner’s character famously says, “if you build it, they will come.”
 Sadly, that is not true about websites.
 Just like any business, you have to actively promote and market your website for anyone to show up.

 The issues here are that first, while all too common – the idea of “ranking higher” is misleading.
-Second, they put way too much emphasis on things like title tag formatting that sort of matter, but do not matter nearly as much as having a good keyword map with good content that targets an achievable theme of keywords.
+Second, they put way too much emphasis on things like title tag formatting that sort of matter but do not matter nearly as much as having a good keyword map with good content that targets an achievable theme of keywords.

+Or – things like creating an effective marketing strategy.
 If you simply need an online presence, both will work.
 I’d prefer to work with a Weebly website.

 Support & Service

 Weebly is a private company that was purchased by Square, a publicly owned payments company.
 The upside as a subsidiary is that customers can expect a lot of useful & cheap integrations.
-If you use Square or might use Square, then that should give big points to Weebly.
+If you use Square or might use Square, then you should give extra points to Weebly.
 Additionally, Weebly’s product could get subsidized by Square as they add features to the whole product suite.

 Weebly & GoDaddy Comparison Conclusion

-If you’re interested in building your own website with your own web host (including on GoDaddy WordPress Hosting), check out my step by step tutorial here.
+If you’re interested in building your own website with your own web host (including on GoDaddy WordPress Hosting), check out my step-by-step tutorial here.